brynickson/aplc_optimisation/_build/html/_sources/installing.rst.txt

 Getting ``aplc-optimization`` up and running on your own computer requires four steps, detailed below:

  1. Cloning the GitHub repository.
- 2. Installing the conda environment.
+ 2. Installing the ``conda`` environment.
  3. Installing and licensing Gurobi.
- 4. Installing the package.
+ 4. Installing the python package.

 .. _installing-with-conda: